 As a medical professional, there is no medical dilemma in this issue.
 It is clear that any willing donation of an organ by a competent adult to someone who is in need of this is acceptable as long as the procedure is medically acceptable and the risk of donation is nil or minimal.

 The procedures with no risk during donation include blood donation, sperm donation, breast milk donation, and bone marrow donation.
 Certainly organ donation such as kidney, liver and pancreas have some risks (the kidney being the least risky), but are still medically acceptable.
+Consult with the best nephrologist in Bangalore in case of a kidney transplant.

 An interesting debate now going on is surrogacy where in a lady rents her womb to carry someone else’s baby for nine months with certainly some risks associated with pregnancy along with the anesthetic and surgical risks of a cesarean section which may be needed in some pregnancies.